csc-training/GenieWebApp.jl/README.md

 - Size: `1 GiB`
 - Availability Zone: `nova`

-From menu next to *Edit Volume*, select *Manage Attachements* and then attach volume to the `genie` virtual machine.
+From the menu next to *Edit Volume*, select *Manage Attachments* and then attach the volume to the `genie` virtual machine.

 #### Connecting to the Virtual Machine
 Now, we can [connect to our virtual machine](https://docs.csc.fi/cloud/pouta/connecting-to-vm/) using SSH.